-Hook Island in the Whitsundays
+Hook Island In The Whitsundays

 Hook Island is one of the 74 Islands in the Whitsunday Island chain, located off the east coast of Queensland in Australia.
-The Whitsundays Islands are known as being the home of Whitehaven Beach, Hill Inlet Lookout, and many coral reefs and beautiful islands.
+The Whitsundays Islands are known as the home of Whitehaven Beach, Hill Inlet Lookout, and many coral reefs and beautiful islands.
 These stunning islands are popular tourist destinations, bringing in people from all over the world to explore, sail, hike, and relax.

 About Hook Island, Whitsundays